-Christoph P. E. Zollikofer, Anthropological Institute, University of Zurich, SWITZERLAND Marcia S. Ponce de León, Anthropological Institute, University of Zurich, SWITZERLAND
+Christoph P. E. Zollikofer, Anthropological Institute, University of Zurich, Switzerland Marcia S. Ponce de León, Anthropological Institute, University of Zurich, Switzerland

 The Out-of-Africa (OoA) scenario of human evolution posits that genetic and phenetic distances of dispersing populations increase with increasing geographic distance from Africa, while genetic and phenetic variation within populations decrease.
 While the genetic and phenetic signature of modern human populations is largely congruent with an OoA-II scenario, evidence for OoA-I, i.e., dispersal of early Homo into the Eurasian continent, is scarcer, and thus more difficult to interpret in terms of current models of dispersal.
 The Plio-/Pleistocene sample of early Homo from Dmanisi plays a key role in addressing OoA-I questions, as this unique sample provides insights into patterns and ranges of morphological variation within an early hominin paleopopulation outside Africa.
 In this talk, we present an overview of the comparative skeletal morphology of the Dmanisi fossils from a biological and from a biogeographic perspective.
-The evidence from Dmanisi suggests that biological variation within paleopopulations of early Homo was substantial, but well within the range of variation found in modern human populations.
+The evidence from Dmanisi suggests that biological variation within paleopopulations.
 These findings have important implications for the assessment of patterns of variation in early African Homo, especially in H. erectus sensu lato: underestimation of variation within paleopopulations tends to result in overestimation of local evolutionary trends and/or speciation events.
 Overall, the current empirical evidence from Plio-/Pleistocene Homo thus is compatible with the following most-parsimonious scenario: a single species of early Homo in Africa, and OoA-I as the prime source of early human intraspecific diversity.